litarusso/AutosRUs/README.md

 <img width="400" alt="Screen Shot 2022-12-11 at 2 02 22 PM]" src="https://user-images.githubusercontent.com/111788394/206923825-dbe0e349-0280-4e55-ac27-b73d5b86244e.png">
 ## Study Design (MegaCar and Competition)

-In my study design, I will analyse metrics that would be interesting for customers.
-So I will do my research on "Fuel Efficiency and "Price"
+In my study design, I will analyze metrics that would be interesting for customers.
+So I will research "Fuel Efficiency and "Price."
 The vehicle class for our comparison is Sedan.
-Our Hipotesis are defined as:
+Our Hypothesis is defined as follows:

-**Null Hypothesis:** There isn't any statistical significant difference on defined metrics between MechaCar and competition.
+**Null Hypothesis:** There isn't any statistically significant difference in defined metrics between MechaCar and competition.

-**Alternative Hypothesis:** There is statistical significant difference on defined metrics between MecharCar and competition.
+**Alternative Hypothesis:** There is a statistically significant difference in defined metrics between MecharCar and competition.

 The significance value defined for our study is _p value <= 0.05_.
-In order to perform the analysis, we are collecting Horsepower, Fuel Efficiency and Price data for all MechaCar competitors from Sedan vehicle class.
-All the competitor data is grouped together for our analysis.
+To perform the analysis, we are collecting Horsepower, Fuel Efficiency and Price data for all MechaCar competitors from the Sedan vehicle class.
+All the competitor data is grouped for our analysis.

 Then I will do t-tests on the data.
-Then if p value is 0,05 or smaller this will be a...
+Then if the p value is 0,05 or more minor, this will be an Alternative Hypothesis.